jimbaker/tagstr/docs/pep.rst

 How To Teach This
 =================

-Common patterns seen in writing tag functions
+Common Patterns Seen In Writing Tag Functions
 =============================================

-Structural pattern matching
+Structural Pattern Matching
 ---------------------------

 Iterating over the arguments with structural pattern matching is the expected